edgedb/edgedb/docs/internals/protocol/overview.rst

 :ref:`ref_protocol_msg_auth_sasl`
     The client must now initiate a SASL negotiation, using one of the SASL mechanisms listed in the message.
-The client will send a :ref:`ref_protocol_msg_auth_sasl_initial_response` with the name of the
+The client will send an :ref:`ref_protocol_msg_auth_sasl_initial_response` with the name of the
     selected mechanism, and the first part of the SASL data stream in response to this.
 If further messages are needed, the server will